 The current process involves several banks and companies sending data to each other to complete a transaction.
 The process incurs both cost and time.
 With digital currencies, the Centralized Banks can combine the benefits of traditional banking and crypto-currencies.
 The mix will lure people back to use a governed system.

 Why is the plan being delayed/aborted?

 BoE officials indicate that it is delaying/aborting the plan to launch its own digital currency as the public might stop using commercial bank accounts entirely.
 This might lead to a turbulence in the economy.
-The demand of paper money always stays under surveillance and can be controlled with the change in interest rates.
+The demand for paper money always stays under surveillance and can be controlled by the change in interest rates.
 However, when it comes to digital currency, the control slips right out of hands with its projected exponential growth.
 As a result, the Banks will lose their power to maintain financial stability.

 Insights from BoE Governor Mark Carney

 Governor Mark Carney threw more light on how the bank is looking at the overall possibility of launching its own digital currency.
 Doctor Carney stated that there could be financial stability risks if BoE rolls out its own digital currency for the general public.
 As the transactions will not be monitored by a central intermediary, the consumers holding the digital currency can open accounts at any bank.